RunestoneInteractive/RunestoneServer/pip/source/SimplePythonData/simpledata.rst

         .. tab:: Question

+            Optional.
 Take the sentence: *All work and no play makes Jack a dull boy.*
             Store each word in a separate variable, then print out the sentence on one line using ``print``.